Glossary of psychiatry: M

-mania
+Mania

 Mania is often mirrored as a minor image of depression.
 Mania is a state of abnormally elevated arousal, affect, and energy level.
 As mania intensifies, irritability can be more pronounced and result in anxiety or violence.
 Mania symptoms are elevated mood, flights of ideas, pressure of speech, increased energy, decreased need or desire for sleep, and hyperactivity.

 mania a potu

 Mania a potu is an alcohol intoxication state with violent and markedly disinhibited behavior.
 This condition is different from violent behavior in otherwise normal individuals who are intoxicated.